MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 NetAdapterSetPowerCapabilities(NetAdapter, &powerCaps);
 ```

-## Previewing Protocol Offload and Wake Patterns

 The client can register [*EVT_NET_ADAPTER_PREVIEW_PROTOCOL_OFFLOAD*](evt-net-adapter-preview-protocol-offload.md) and [*EVT_NET_ADAPTER_PREVIEW_WAKE_PATTERN*](evt-net-adapter-preview-wake-pattern.md) callback functions to accept or reject incoming protocol offloads and wake patterns.

+## Programming Protocol Offload and Wake Patterns

-In its [*EvtDeviceArmWakeFromS0*](https://msdn.microsoft.com/library/windows/hardware/ff540843) and [*EvtDeviceArmWakeFromSx*](https://msdn.microsoft.com/library/windows/hardware/ff540844) callback functions, the driver can iterate through the enabled wake patterns and protocol offloads to program them into the hardware.
+In its [*EvtDeviceArmWakeFromS0*](https://msdn.microsoft.com/library/windows/hardware/ff540843) and [*EvtDeviceArmWakeFromSx*](https://msdn.microsoft.com/library/windows/hardware/ff540844) callback functions, the driver iterates through the enabled wake patterns and protocol offloads and programs them into the hardware.

-### Wake patterns

-To access the configuration from the NETPOWERSETTINGS object, call [**NetAdapterGetPowerSettings**](netadaptergetpowersettings.md) from [*EVT_WDF_DEVICE_ARM_WAKE_FROM_S0*](https://msdn.microsoft.com/library/windows/hardware/ff540843) or a related callback function.
-For example:
+First retrieve a handle to the NETPOWERSETTINGS object that is associated with the adapter by calling [**NetAdapterGetPowerSettings**](netadaptergetpowersettings.md) from [*EVT_WDF_DEVICE_ARM_WAKE_FROM_S0*](https://msdn.microsoft.com/library/windows/hardware/ff540843) or a related callback function.
+The following example shows how to iterate through the wake patterns:

 ```cpp
 NTSTATUS